82 Bandits overcome challenges, join Order of the Spur

 |Downloads:

-This work, 82 Bandits overcome challenges, join Order of the Spur, by MAJ Vonnie Wright, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 82 Bandits overcome challenges, join Order of the Spur, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT